septum-sacrament-consult-wow/meta-abaco-distro/README.md

 You should now have a directory heirarchy with all the required Abaco platform repos checked out.

+### Building

 To start a build run ./init-new-build

+### Releasing

+To release, commit all repository changes and run the following command

+repo manifest -r -o machine_branch.xml

+This will generate a new manifest file with the current set of git repository commit hashes locked.
+This file can then be copied to the manfiest folder with the filename as machine_branch.xml, commited and tagged with the release version.